thomhines/interactive-media-i/Day 10.md

 ---------------------------------------

+1. **Moodboards**

+	No minimum or maximum number of elements, but this time when you're making a mood board, write notes for how each element in your mood board could contribute to your Project 2 designs.
+This could involve things like how another site uses texture, or how they crop their images, or how they set up their navigation, or the tone and character of the site.
+These might be less specific than fonts and color palettes, but make an effort to register *why* you think a particular design is inspirational.

-1. **3 Sets of Wireframes**
+2. **3 Sets of Wireframes**

 	Make three distinct directions in how you might want to lay out your pages.
-For now, you can do just two pages per wireframe set (6 frames total), but make sure that your ideas come through.
+For now, you can do just two pages per wireframe set (6 wireframes total), but make sure that your ideas come through.
 If two frames isn't enough, write about your thoughts or do an extra frame or two until you've clearly communicated what you're thinking.
+Remember, these are for you, not me.
+Get as many ideas down as quickly as you can.

-2. **3 Sets of Design Comps**
+3. **3 Sets of Design Comps**

 	Turn one or more of your wireframe directions into three different design directions.
 Again, at least two comps per direction.
 We are going to discuss this in groups next class, so be prepared to show and explain your concepts to your classmates and to me.